Medical

 Can my personal doctor provide me with an early release date?

-Students may use any healthcare facility, including Student Health Services.
+Students may use any healthcare facility or provider of their choice, including Student Health Services.

-Note: Student Health Services only provides testing for patients who are experiencing current symptoms of COVID.
+Note: Student Health Services only provides testing for patients experiencing current COVID symptoms.

 How will testing be made available to students?

-Subject to availability, students who are experiencing symptoms should schedule an appointment with the Owens Franklin Health Center by calling 936-261-1410.
+Subject to availability, students experiencing symptoms should schedule an appointment with the Owens Franklin Health Center by calling 936-261-1410.

 Students who use local retailers and medical facilities are responsible for the fees charged by those facilities.